AlaryVanEeckhout/Mega_Man_ZX_Editor/UserManual.md

 The "Remove Frame" button removes the currently selected animation frame from the list.

-> [!WARNING]
-> The saving of animations with removed or added frames is not yet on point, so avoid changing the amount of frames an animation has for now

 Just above the canvas, there are three media playback buttons.
 The play button in the middle will play the currently selected animation from the currently selected frame.